Comprehensive warranty protection

 1-Year Defects

-Defects in workmanship and materials supplied by the builder identified and reported by the homeowner within 1 year from the Date of Possession are covered by the Program.
+Defects in workmanship and materials supplied by the builder identified and reported by the homeowner within 1 year from the Date of Possession.

 Years One to Five - Major Structural Defects

-Defects in workmanship and materials supplied by the builder resulting in a "major structural defect", identified and reported by the homeowner within 5 year from the Date of Possession are covered by the Program.
+Defects in workmanship and materials supplied by the builder resulting in a "major structural defect", identified and reported by the homeowner within 5 year from the Date of Possession.

 Your builder may provide, upon approval by the Program, an upgraded warranty that provides 7 years coverage on Defects in Workmanship in Materials up to a maximum of $100,000.
 The warranty is the same as 1 and 5, with the addition of coverage of limited types of defects for 2 years and an additional 2 years coverage on major structural defects.
 The warranty is divided into 3 sections: 1-year defects, 2-year defects, and major structural defects.